Skip to main content

 To verify the correctness of your alert method configuration:

-1. Navigate to Integrations > Alert Methods.
+1. Navigate to Integrations > Alert methods.

 2. Click the required alert method.